SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

 \subsection{Participant Annotation of Social Interactions}

 To obtain reliable ground truth for naturally occurring social interactions while minimizing participant burden, we designed a smartwatch-based annotation workflow that combines automatic detection, participant feedback, and manual reporting.
-Because ecological momentary assessments (EMAs) were deployed on a smartwatch with a limited screen size, all annotation questions were phrased as concisely as possible, as illustrated in Figures~\ref{fig:feedback_to_auto_detection} and~\ref{fig:edit_and_missed_interact}.
+Because ecological momentary assessments (EMAs) were deployed on a smartwatch with a limited screen size, all annotation questions were phrased as concisely as possible, as illustrated in Figures 2 and 3 of the Supplementary Materials.
 To minimize participant burden and avoid sleep disruption, notifications were suppressed during nighttime hours (12:00 AM–7:59 AM), even if participants wore the watch and potential interactions were detected.

-Notifications served as the primary mechanism for collecting labels for detected interactions and related contextual information.
 When a notification was issued, the watch generated a 200~ms vibration to increase the likelihood that participants noticed the prompt.

-Participants provided interaction annotations in three ways, all of which were used as ground truth: (1) responding to notifications associated with automatically detected interactions, (2) manually initiating and recording an interaction, and (3) responding to periodic prompts asking whether the system missed any interactions.
-Participants could respond directly to notifications on the watch or through the companion app.

-To account for cases in which notifications were accidentally dismissed or cleared due to watch restarts, we retained access to recent notifications within the app.
-From the app interface, participants could navigate to previously issued prompts (e.g., missed interaction notifications) by selecting the corresponding option.
+Participants could provide interaction annotations in three ways: (1) responding to notifications associated with automatically detected interactions, the primary mechanism, (2) manually initiating and recording an interaction, and (3) responding to periodic prompts asking whether the system missed any interactions.
+To account for cases in which notifications were accidentally dismissed or cleared, participants could navigate to previously issued prompts (e.g., missed interaction notifications) by selecting the corresponding option from the app interface.